GeoscienceAustralia/eqrm/README-install.txt

      for some versions of Shapely and thus not needed.)
 * python package python-setuptolls (for installing shapely using easy_install)
 * python package shapely  (see notes below) (http://pypi.python.org/pypi/Shapely/)
 * gcc also needs to be installed.
-Using versions higher than 4.2 have caused problems with weave.
+Using versions 4.2, 4.3 and 4.4 have caused problems with weave.

 Set the environment variable PYTHONPATH to *\eqrm_core (where the